Life Cycle of a Journal Entry

 Determine Appropriateness and Necessity

-While most transactions can, and should, be handled through a sub-system, a journal entry into the General Ledger can become necessary under specific circumstances.
+While most transactions can, and should, be handled through a ten, a journal entry into the General Ledger can become necessary under specific circumstances.
 For example, a journal entry may be necessary to correct an error or perform internal billing.

 Gather Support